Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 A very classic suit in shape and color, nothing shocking fashionwise, no rockstar, which

-is one reason I guess IT didn't decide to make an official Howard doll.
+I guess is one reason IT didn't make an official Howard doll.
 And nice shoes!

 This doll came marketed in publicity pictures as being connected with its outfit, but